ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

     - Dimensions
     - Microsoft

-## Known issues in Compliance Manager Version 3 (Preview)
+## Known issues in Compliance Manager (Preview)

-The following sections cover known issues to be resolved in an upcoming release of Compliance Manager Version 3.
+The following sections cover known issues to be resolved in upcoming releases of Compliance Manager.

 ### Compliance Score